 Consequently, Asia remains a coal stronghold with the risk of even offsetting the global decline for coal.
-Over 80% of the 500 GW of global coal capacity is located in Asia and this is only expected to grow.
-Experts believe Asia’s share in the global demand for coal could increase to 81% in 2030 (up from 77% now), The consequences would be desastrous.
+Over 80% of the 500 GW of global coal capacity is located in Asia, and it is expected to grow further.
+Experts believe Asia’s share in the global demand for coal could increase to 81% in 2030 (up from 77% now), The consequences would be disastrous.
 More coal means more air pollution and energy insecurity.
 Already now, over 45% of the world’s CO2 emissions are concentrated in Asia.
 The region counts 93 of the 100 world’s most polluted cities.
 The connections between pollution and negative health impact are clear.

 A different energy future is possible